EC Regulation 261/2004 – EU Flight Compensation Regulation

 Note:

-You can claim compensation for a cancelled flight if the information of cancellation of the scheduled or booked flight is not provided at least 14 days before the scheduled time of departure.
+You can claim compensation for a canceled flight if the information of cancellation of the scheduled or booked flight is not provided at least 14 days before the scheduled time of departure.

 In line with EU Passenger Rights Regulation 261/2004, you can claim compensation for flight cancellations up to €600 ($680) per person.

-The amount of compensation depends on the length of delay and the route distance.
+The amount of compensation depends on the length of the delay and the route distance.

 Use our Compensation Calculator to determine the exact amount of the sum you can ask for flight cancellation.